- What is Local Housing Allowance?

 To calculate the LHA rate the Valuation office use data about rents charged within the Broad Market Rental Area.
 They will usually use letting data equivalent to 20% of all private lettings agreed in the Broad Market Rental Area during the previous 12 months.

-The LHA rate is always based on the lower of:
+LHA rates are based on the lower of:

-- the 30th percentile of local market rents as of the previous September (this means that 3 in 10 properties of each size should be affordable to people on Housing Benefit) or
+- The 30th percentile of local market rents (this means that 3 in 10 properties of each size should be affordable to people on Housing Benefit) or

-- the previous years LHA rate increased by the rate of inflation (consumer price index).
+- The previous years LHA rate increased by a fixed percentage.

 The LHA rate is the maximum rent we can use when working out your Housing Benefit and it depends on the number of bedrooms you need.